SAP/spartacus-docs/_pages/install/integrations/cdc-integration.md

 1. Follow the steps for [Installing SAP Commerce Cloud for use with Spartacus]({{ site.baseurl }}{% link _pages/install/backend/installing-sap-commerce-cloud.md %}).

-2. Enable the SAP Customer Data Cloud extensions for B2C according to [SAP Customer Data Cloud Integration Implementation](https://help.sap.com/viewer/b6a1e8b75222421a8faf0269e8fbd0dc/latest/en-US/2f49dd87b27740529dd8ccc3cd45ffa7.html) on the SAP Help Portal.
+2. Enable the SAP Customer Data Cloud extensions for B2C.

+    For more information, see [SAP Customer Data Cloud Integration Implementation](https://help.sap.com/viewer/b6a1e8b75222421a8faf0269e8fbd0dc/latest/en-US/2f49dd87b27740529dd8ccc3cd45ffa7.html) on the SAP Help Portal.

 3. Build and update the system so that the new functionality provided by the SAP Customer Data Cloud integration extension is available.

-This also creates sample cms data for `electronics-spaContentCatalog` content catalog.
+    This step also creates sample CMS data for the `electronics-spaContentCatalog` content catalog.

-  **Note:** The SAP Customer Data Cloud login page can be viewed by accessing the URL `<spartacus-site-url>/cdc/login`.
-This is done so that Customer Data Cloud screens and default login screens can be accessed together.
+    **Note:** You can view the SAP Customer Data Cloud login page through the `<spartacus-site-url>/cdc/login` URL.
+This allows you to access the Customer Data Cloud pages and the default login page together.

 4. Update the `mobile_android` OAuth client (created in step 1) to support the `custom` authorization grant type, and remove the `refresh_token` grant type.
 The following ImpEx can be used to update the grant types: